Dimev/shadertoy-to-unreal-engine/README.md

 # shadertoy-to-ue
-Guide for converting shadertoy shaders to unreal engine materials
+Guide for converting shadertoy shaders to Unreal Engine materials

+This assumes you want to port a 3D shader to materials, that renders something like clouds, or a special shape

 ### Chapters
  * What are shaders?